 If a case is dismissed on the basis of 1. to 6. above, the student will be issued with a Completion of Procedures letter, setting out a comprehensive explanation as to why their appeal has been rejected, and advising them of their right to appeal to the Office of the Independent Adjudicator.

 Where a Case Officer considers, based on the evidence and/or information provided by the student or discovered after investigation at the Review Stage, that the appeal should be upheld, they may recommend to the Special Cases Manager that the case be upheld.
 The Special Cases Manager can uphold the appeal in these instances without recourse to the Chair or Deputy Chair if the appeal is deemed uncontentious by the Special Cases Manager, it is possible either to uphold all aspects of the appeal, or to uphold those parts of it that provide the student with the outcome they have requested, and if the remedy proposed by the student’s academic department(s) is also uncontentious.

 All Other Review Stage appeals

-Where cases are not rejected at the Triage level of the Review Stage, the Chair, Deputy Chair of Special Cases Committee, or their nominee, considers the case in consultation with an ordinary member of the Committee and decides:
+Where cases are not rejected at the Triage level of the Review Stage, or do not meet the requirements to be upheld by the Special Cases Manager, the Chair, Deputy Chair of Special Cases Committee, or their nominee, considers the case in consultation with an ordinary member of the Committee and decides:

 1) To uphold the appeal and apply a remedy (this can only happen in cases where the appeal has already been investigated at the Formal or Review Stage);